sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## How to contribute

-On Twitter share and like awesome Salesforce Marketing Cloud Developer tips with the hashtag [#SFMCDevTip](https://twitter.com/hashtag/SFMCDevTip).
-[Awesome Salesforce Marketing Cloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) is updated regularly with the most popular tips.
-Alternatively raise a suggestion on [issues](https://github.com/sfmcdg/awesome-salesforce-marketingcloud/issues).
-We are esspecially interested in awesome [Marketing Cloud recipes, guides and tips on Salesforce Stackexchange](https://salesforce.stackexchange.com/questions/tagged/marketing-cloud).
+On Twitter share and like awesome [#salesforce #marketingcloud #developer](https://twitter.com/search?q=%23salesforce%20%23marketingcloud%20%23developer) tweets.
+The most popular will be featured here.

 ## Salesforce Marketing Cloud Developer Tips

-We are just setting up and developer tips will start to be added shortly.
-In the meantime to follow along with awesome Salesforce Marketing Cloud Developer tips visit the the hashtag [#SFMCDevTip](https://twitter.com/hashtag/SFMCDevTip).
+We are just setting up and links will be added shortly.
+In the meantime to follow along with awesome Salesforce Marketing Cloud Developer visit [#salesforce #marketingcloud #developer](https://twitter.com/search?q=%23salesforce%20%23marketingcloud%20%23developer).